 Student self-assessment is a great way to get your students using metacognition to evaluate their own learning.
 Embedding self-assessment with your exit slips is a great way for you to get a glimpse into what your students are thinking.

-My self-assessments are embedded on the exit slips themselves.
+My self-assessments are embedded on the math exit slips themselves.
 Here is an example from my 5th grade math exit slips, which you can see here.

 Another option I have seen is to have the students place their exit slips in folders or pockets labeled with their level of understanding.